Peta Documentation

 Policy Engine & Access Control

-Web-based administration interface for defining which users and agents can access which tools.
-Configure RBAC/ABAC policies and monitor usage.
+Web-based administration interface for defining which users and agents can access which tools, with RBAC/ABAC policy configuration and usage monitoring.

 Peta Desk